keshavbasanwal/myBookLibrary/README.md

 - The Long Goodbye by Raymond Chandler
 - The Brothers Karamazov by Fyodor Dostoevsky
 - Mind Children: The Future of Robot and Human Intelligence by Hans Moravec
+- The Elements of Statistical Learning: Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, Jerome Friedman

 ### books I need to read to become a better programmer
 - JavaScript: The Good Parts by Douglas Crockford